 The goal is to help build a faculty that can serve as role models to women students, especially older women with families and women veterans, and improve the university's efforts to recruit and retain more women students in these disciplines.

-CSTH Dean and Professor of Technology Dr. Andrew Anderson, and Dr. Joyce Gibson, Dean of Lewiston/Auburn College, are co-PIs on the grant.
+CSTH Dean and Professor of Technology Dr. Andrew Anderson, Dr. Joyce Gibson, Dean of Lewiston/Auburn College, and Dr. Dahlia Lynn, Associate Provost and Muskie School Professor, are co-PIs on the grant.